anitabenites/tutorial-react-app-twilio/README.md

-# React application with Express server
+# React application calling API Twilio server

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Then an Express server was added in the `server` directory.
 The server is proxied via the `proxy` key in `package.json`.